MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn_wsk_send.md

 This flag is supported by the Microsoft TCP/IP transport protocol.
 This flag might not be supported
        by other transport protocols.

+### -param Irp [in, out]

+A pointer to a caller-allocated IRP that the WSK subsystem uses to complete the send operation
+     asynchronously.
+For more information about using IRPs with WSK functions, see
+     <mshelp:link keywords="netvista.using_irps_with_winsock_kernel_functions" tabindex="0">Using IRPs with Winsock
+     Kernel Functions</mshelp:link>.

 ## -returns